-(2) The net tax benefit associated with these items is generally determined by assessing whether each item is included or excluded from net taxable income and applying our combined statutory tax rate only to those items included in net taxable income.
-The net tax benefit amount for the six nine months ended June 30, 2023 September 30, 2023 primarily resulted from the sale of securities classified as available for sale as well as in the first quarter of 2023, a \$23.7 million tax benefit resulting from the transfer of certain securities from Market Street Securities Corp., a wholly owned subsidiary which was liquidated during the first quarter of 2023, to Eastern Bank, and the net effect of establishing a valuation allowance and the subsequent reversal of the federal portion of such valuation allowance.
-Upon the sale of securities in the first quarter of 2023, we established a valuation allowance of \$17.4 million, which is included in the net tax benefit amount, as it was determined at that time that it was not more likely than not more-likely-than-not that the entirety of the deferred tax asset related to the loss on such securities would be realized.
+(2) The net tax (expense) benefit associated with these items is generally determined by assessing whether each item is included or excluded from net taxable income and applying our combined statutory tax rate only to those items included in net taxable income.
+The net tax benefit amount for the ~~nine~~ three months ended ~~September 30, 2023~~ ~~March 31, 2023~~ primarily resulted from the sale of securities classified as available for sale in the first quarter of 2023 and a \$23.7 million tax benefit resulting from the transfer of certain securities from Market Street Securities Corp.
+Corp ("MSSC"), a wholly owned subsidiary which was liquidated during the first quarter of 2023, to Eastern Bank, and the net effect of establishing a valuation allowance and the subsequent reversal of the federal portion of such valuation allowance.
+Upon Bank.
+In addition, upon the sale of securities in the first quarter of 2023, we established a valuation allowance of \$17.4 million, which is included in the net tax benefit amount, as it was determined at that time that it was not more-likely-than-not that the entirety of the deferred tax asset related to the loss on such securities would be realized.
 Following the execution of the agreement to sell our insurance agency business in September 2023 and our estimate of the resulting capital gain, which is described in the earlier "Outlook and Trends" section in this Item 2 and is estimated to be sufficient to realize federal capital losses related to the securities sale, we reversed the associated federal valuation allowance previously established as we had determined it was more-likely-than-not that the entirety of the federal deferred tax asset related to the loss on such securities would be realized.
 The tax expense resulting from the sale of the insurance agency business is expected to be recognized in the fourth quarter following the closing of the sale.
-The net tax benefit for the three months ended June 30, 2023 September 30, 2023 was primarily due to the reversal of the remainder of the federal portion of the valuation allowance described above and a net effect of changes tax benefit associated with a change in management's estimate of the Company's annual taxable income, pre-tax loss for purposes of determining our quarterly income tax provision.
+The net tax benefit for the three months ended September 30, 2023 was primarily due to the reversal of the remainder of the federal portion of the valuation allowance described above and a net tax benefit associated with a change in management's estimate of annual pre-tax loss for purposes of determining our quarterly income tax provision.